Utility-Collaboration-Hub/.github/profile/README.md

-## Welcome to the Uitility Collaboration Hub
+## Welcome to the Utility Collaboration Hub